-Can tourism alleviate global poverty?
+Can Tourism Alleviate Global Poverty?

 Ecuador, Fiji and South Africa are among other countries illustrating that tourism can contribute to development and alleviate poverty.
 The English travel agency Responsible Travel, which holds annual World Responsible Tourism Awards, showcases more great examples.

-International organisations such as the UN can help countries find this balance by financing transport connectivity, for example, and facilitating infrastructure investment that’s mindful of potential tourism uses.
+International organizations such as the UN can help countries find this balance by financing transport connectivity, for example, and facilitating infrastructure investment that’s mindful of potential tourism uses.

 Capacity-building among domestic stakeholders is also critical.
 Only when a destination’s tourism offices, luxury hotels and ecoparks are run and staffed by well-trained locals can the benefits of tourism be equitably distributed, its costs effectively managed and its growth sustainable.

 Individuals have a role to play, too, by making ethical travel choices.
-Tourists visiting developing countries can maximise the community benefits of their trip by “going local” on everything from food and tour companies to craft purchases.
+Tourists visiting developing countries can maximize the community benefits of their trip by “going local” on everything from food and tour companies to craft purchases.

 Opting for certified “responsible” companies and simply by asking the right questions may also send an important signal over time that tourists care about their impacts.